(Image taken in July 2003. Author’s own collection.)

 The Progress Association asked the Health Commission to check pollution levels at the rock pool to see if the pollution warning sign could be removed.

-Gosford Council assessed the Avoca Beach rock pool as having high usage, being shallow, well-located and ideal for small children and as being in a fair condition, even though its rocks had to be re-arranged after high seas.
+Gosford Council assessed the Avoca Beach rock pool as having high usage, being shallow, well-located, ideal for small children and in fair condition, even though its rocks had to be re-arranged after high seas.

 The Association was concerned that the ‘Babies rock pool’ was silting up.

 A stormwater drain was still emptying into the rock pool.